 Cyber Security is a top concern for any business.
-Fail to take it seriously and you could easily find yourself facing huge fines for breaching compliance, losing all of your customers because you compromised their sensitive data, spending weeks unable to work or trying frantically to repair damage to your IT systems, or having to pay large sums of money to retrieve your data from criminals.
+Fail to take it seriously and you could easily find yourself facing huge fines for breaching compliance and losing all of your clients because you compromised their sensitive data.
+Not to mention spending weeks unable to work or trying frantically to repair damage to your IT systems, or having to pay large sums of money to retrieve your data from criminals.

 Failing to take cyber security seriously could easily ruin the business you’ve spent years building up.